iPad 8 LTE Battery Replacement

 Success!

-Put your device back together by retracing these steps in reverse.
+To put your device back together, just follow these steps in reverse—easy peasy!

-For the best performance, make sure to calibrate your new battery once you’re done.
+For the best results, make sure to calibrate your new battery once you’re done.

-Dispose of your old electronics responsibly by taking them to an R2 or e-Stewards certified recycler.
+Got old electronics?
+Take them to an R2 or e-Stewards certified recycler to keep things green.

-If things didn’t go as planned, try some basic troubleshooting or reach out to our iPad 8 Answers community for support.
+If things didn’t go quite as expected, try some basic troubleshooting or schedule a repair with the pros.

 Leave a Reply